thenewmantis/bbl/README.md

   Reference types:
   NOTE: The colon between book and chapter is required for Hebrew, optional for everything else.
+ <Book> can refer either to the name of a book, or an alias referring to a list of books.
- References for Hebrew must be in Hebrew; for all else, must be in English.
+ Specify the -l flag to get list of both books and aliases References for Hebrew must be in Hebrew; for all else, must be in English.
       <Book>
           Individual book